JSorngard/lambert_w/README.md

 additions and multiplications by constants from a look-up table, and finishes the calculation with a division.

-The crate provides two approximations of each branch, one with 50 bits of accuracy (implemented on 64-bit floats) and one with 24 bits (implemented on 32- and 64-bit floats).
+This crate provides two approximations of each branch, one with 50 bits of accuracy (implemented on 64-bit floats) and one with 24 bits (implemented on 32- and 64-bit floats).
 The one with 50 bits of accuracy uses higher degree polynomials in the rational functions compared to the one with only 24 bits,